ampproject/amphtml/extensions/amp-video/amp-video.md

 * when the user taps the video, the video is unmuted
 * if the user has interacted with the video (e.g., mutes/unmutes, pauses/resumes, etc.), and the video is scrolled in or out of view, the state of the video remains as how the user left it.
 For example, if the user pauses the video, then scrolls the video out of view and returns to the video, the video is still paused.

-**controls**
+##### controls

-Similar to the `video` tag `controls` attribute - if present, the browser offers controls to allow the user to control video playback.
+This attribute is similar to the `controls` attribute in the HTML5 `video`.
+If this attribute is present, the browser offers controls to allow the user to control video playback.

-**loop**
+##### loop

-If present, will automatically loop the video back to the start upon reaching the end.
+If present, the video will automatically loop back to the start upon reaching the end.

-**muted (deprecated)**
+##### muted (deprecated)

-`muted` attribute is deprecated and no longer has any effect.
-`autoplay` attribute automatically controls the mute behavior.
+The `muted` attribute is deprecated and no longer has any effect.
+The `autoplay` attribute automatically controls the mute behavior.

-**common attributes**
+##### common attributes

 This element includes [common attributes](https://www.ampproject.org/docs/reference/common_attributes) extended to AMP components.

 ## Click-to-Play overlay

-Click-to-play is a common UX feature for video players on the web. `amp-video` supports the standard `play` AMP action, allowing you to implement click-to-play easily.
+Providing a click-to-play overlay is a common UX feature for video players on the web.
+For example, you could display a custom play icon that the user can click, as well as include the title of the video, different sized poster images, and so on.
+Because the `amp-video` component supports the standard `play` AMP action, you can easily implement click-to-play.

-Please see [Click-to-play overlay for amp-video on AmpByExample.com](https://ampbyexample.com/advanced/click-to-play_overlay_for_amp-video/) for a sample.
+For a detailed example, visit AMP By Example's  [Click-to-play overlay for amp-video](https://ampbyexample.com/advanced/click-to-play_overlay_for_amp-video/).

 ## Validation